marco-schmidt/messy/README.md

 ## Development Setup

 * Install JDK 8 or higher on the system.
 * Set environment variable JAVA_HOME to the JDK installation path, include its bin subdirectory in PATH variable.
-Run javac -version and possbily which java to make sure that the right Java compiler and virtual machine are available now.
+Run ``javac -version`` and possibly ``which java`` to make sure that the right Java compiler and virtual machine are available now.
 * Clone the messy git repository.
-* Navigate to cloned working copy and run ./gradlew check as an initial toolchain check.
+* Navigate to cloned working copy and run ``./gradlew check`` as an initial toolchain check.
-* Install Eclipse IDE, run ./gradlew eclipse in the cloned working copy, open Eclipse and import projects msg*.
+* Install Eclipse IDE, run ``./gradlew eclipse`` in the cloned working copy, open Eclipse and import projects msg*.